Natural Remedies for Fibromyalgia

 Sleep Disorders People who suffer from fibromyalgia often exhibit abnormal brain wave patterns during the deepest stage of dreamless (non-REM) sleep.
 This stage of sleep is essential for proper repair of your body`s tissues, as well as the production of antibodies to protect against infection, and the secretion of human growth hormone.
 The inability to enter into this deep, restful sleep stage is considered one of the most significant contributing factors for fibromyalgia.

 Thalamus Dysfunctions People with fibromyalgia also often suffer from imbalanced functioning of the thalamus gland.
 Located in the brain, the thalamus gland regulates and integrates how your body senses internal and external stimuli.
 When it doesn`t function properly, it can result in normal feedback signals from the body to the brain to be falsely interpreted as pain.
+Now we’ve looked at the causes, let’s look at what to do when it comes to natural remedies for fibromyalgia.

+Natural remedies for fibromyalgia can be underpinned by diet.
 Proper diet is essential for effectively dealing with fibromyalgia.
 This means eating only foods that support your immune system, and avoiding all foods that tax your energy and impair healthy digestion.
 Consider adopting an organic, vegetarian diet, which researchers have shown can help improve fibromyalgia symptoms such as joint and muscle pain, body stiffness, and sleeping problems.
 Emphasize fresh, organic vegetables and fruits, eating a large daily serving of dark leafy greens, and select servings of healthy vegetarian oriented protein such as organic, free-range eggs, small quantities of raw dairy products, tempeh, tofu, beans, quinoa and wild caught fish that are low in mercury.
 Avoid all farm-raised fish, as they are high in antibiotics and dyes, and avoid shellfish, which have a higher concentration of mercury and toxins.
 For sustained energy, also include complex carbohydrates in the form of whole grains, legumes, red potatoes, squash, and yams.
 Limit your overall carbohydrate intake to 30 percent of the foods you eat at each meal.
 This means increasing your vegetables and protein if necessary to balance out the complex carbohydrates.
 Also, be sure to consume adequate amounts of essential fatty acids in supplement form alternating between fish oil, evening primrose oil and healthy free flowing oils such as extra virgin olive oil, high lignin flaxseed, and coconut butter/oil.
 Additionally, drink at least half an ounce of pure, filtered water for every pound you weigh.

 Avoid all foods to which you are allergic or sensitive.
 Common allergy-causing foods include milk and dairy products, chocolate, corn, and wheat and wheat products.
 In addition, eliminate all “junk” and commercially processed foods, sodas, commercially prepared juices, all sugars and simple, refined carbohydrates, and minimize your intake of alcohol and caffeine.
 If you also suffer from candidiasis, follow the dietary recommendations for candidiasis, including avoiding all fruits, except berries, green apples and grapefruit.